Biden meets with new British prime minister

 “They also discussed the explosion that took place in the eastern part of Poland and our full support for Poland’s ongoing investigation,” it said.

 Their meeting came hours after a missile struck a grain silo in a village in Poland about 15 miles from the Ukraine border.
-Polish authorities said the missile was Russian-made and Russia’s Defense Ministry has denied firing any missiles near the Ukraine-Poland border
+Polish authorities said the missile was Russian-made, while Russia’s defense ministry has denied firing any missiles near the Ukraine-Poland border

 Biden vowed in the meeting to support Ukraine for as long as needed.